 PURPOSE

 The purpose of this Guideline is to inform AtoN authorities, mariners and equipment manufacturers of the value and uses of Virtual AtoN.
 It will assist administrations and authorities in determining the appropriate uses for and the means to establish and operate virtual AtoN.
-This Guideline will assist shipmasters, pilots and other mariners in realizing the benefits, limitations and the inherent risks involved when using virtual AtoN as a means to verify their position, determine a safe course to steer or to avoid dangers.
-This Guideline will assist marine electronics equipment manufacturers in designing and marketing the next generation of shipborne navigational display systems.
+This Guideline will assist shipmasters, pilots and other mariners and private AtoN owners in realizing the benefits, limitations and the inherent risks involved when using virtual AtoN as a means to verify their position, determine a safe course to steer or to avoid dangers.
+This Guideline will assist marine electronics equipment manufacturers in designing and upgrading the shipborne navigational display systems.
 Finally, maritime training institutes may also wish to avail themselves of the information contained herein in order to develop syllabi that will prepare seafarers to take advantage of this emerging technology.

 DEFINING A VIRTUAL AID TO NAVIGATION